Dependable Computing Systems

 - Reliable networked systems

-Virtual Instructor Office Hours: Tuesdays 2pm or by appointment - via Zoom
+Instructor Office Hours: Mon/Wed 12:30-1 PM or by appointment

-UVA Collab Site (For lecture notes, homework submission, grading)
+UVA Canvas Site (For lecture notes, homework submission, grading)

 Piazza (For questions, discussions, and polls)

 Pre-requisites: This course is intended for graduate and senior-level undergraduate students.
-A basic knowledge of probability and computer architecture is required.
-A working knowledge of programming is required for homework and final project.
+A basic knowledge of probability and computer systems/architecture is required.
+A working knowledge of programming is required for the homework and final project.

 References: